 Aimco is a Real Estate Investment Trust (REIT) headquartered in Denver, Colorado and is one of the largest owners and operators of apartment homes in the country.
 Led by Chairman and CEO Terry Considine, Aimco is a top provider of apartment homes to nearly 250,000 residents.
-Aimco has properties in 24 states, the District of Columbia and Puerto Rico.
+Aimco has properties in 23 states and the District of Columbia.
 The company’s shares are listed on the S&P 500 and are publicly traded on the NYSE under the symbol AIV.
 Long recognized as an exemplary corporate citizen, Aimco has a philanthropic arm called Aimco Cares.

 Current accomplishments and a long track record of success.

 The Aimco team develops the company's Cultural Attributes, bringing Aimco's core values to life, and serving as a roadmap for a positive, productive and successful work environment.
-Aimco provides the Values & Culture guide to all team members.
+Aimco provides the Values & Culture guide to all team members and produces a video detailing the Aimco culture from an employee point of view..

 Aimco is named one of Colorado's Top Workplaces by the Denver Post.